Hermitage

 The robbery of 221 artworks causes a new scandal in the Hermitage

-There is nothing more boring than an inventory.
-And it's quite possible that there is nothing more terrible that such a boring activity informs you about the "disappearance" of 221 items.
-Especially if that inventory is made in one of the most important Museums of the world, and those 221 objects are works of Art from the 17 th , 18 th and 19 th Centuries valued in more than $5 million.
-And the story has a certain note of drama if these works are not insured, and if the main suspects of the robbery are the employers and security guards of the prestigious Museum.
+There is nothing more boring than inventories, right?
+And quite possibly there is nothing more terrible than an inventory informing you about the “disappearance” of 221 items.
+Especially when that inventory is made for one of the most important Museums of the world, and when those 221 objects are works of Art from the 17th , 18th and 19th Centuries, valued in more than $5 million.
+And the story has a certain note of drama if we take into account that these works are not insured, and also when we know that the main suspects of the robbery are the employers and security guards of the prestigious Museum.